senemyalin/Data-Mining/README.md

 interpret text data that we are working with, for our analysis.
 In addition, Recommendation System and Neural Network are used for prediction.

+1-Introduction

+This assignment has 7 steps which are Data Cleaning, Exploratory Data Analysis, Sentiment Analysis, Text Generation, Regression, Neural Network Process, Recommendation Process.
+After these steps, we had forward inferences.

+2-Assignments

+When we are doing text analysis part, we used several NLP libraries in Python including TextBlob along with the standard machine learning libraries including pandas and scikit-learn.
+We got results from the data which we analysed and plotted these results in many different ways.
+Also we did Recommendation Analysis.
+After that, we printed the suggestions.